Primeiro Comando da Capital: 2023 foiled terror attacks

-On 22 March 2023, the Federal Police (PF) launched Operation Sequaz, which sought to apprehend 11 PCC members across four states who had planned to assassinate several Brazilian authorities, such as Senator and former Lava Jato judge Sergio Moro and São Paulo state prosecutor Lincoln Gakiya.
-As Minister of Justice in the Bolsonaro administration, Moro had been responsible for the transfer of Marcola and 21 other senior PCC members from state to federal penitentiaries.
+On 22 March 2023, the Federal Police (PF) launched Operation Sequaz, which sought to arrest 11 PCC members across four states (Mato Grosso do Sul, Rondônia, São Paulo and Paraná) who had planned to assassinate several Brazilian authorities, such as São Paulo state prosecutor Lincoln Gakiya, Vice President of Brazil and former Governor of São Paulo Geraldo Alckmin, Senator and former Lava Jato judge Sergio Moro, as well as his wife, Federal Deputy Rosangela Moro and retired Military Police Officer Coronel Telhada.
+At least 120 agents took part in the operation.
+As the Minister of Justice under the Bolsonaro administration, Moro had been responsible for the transfer of Marcola and 21 other senior PCC members from state to federal penitentiaries.
 Incumbent Minister of Justice Flávio Dino commemorated the operation, "sending his regards to the Federal Police for their important work".
 Brazilian President Lula da Silva questioned the operation, calling it "another one of Moro's setups".

 With intelligence collected during Operation Sequaz, the PF also learned that the PCC had sent a three-man team to Brasília to plan for "a mission in the Federal District".
-Among the cellphones of the suspects that were seized during the operation, the Federal Police found pictures of residences belonging to Arthur Lira, President of the Chamber of Deputies, and Rodrigo Pacheco, President of the Federal Senate.
-The leader for Moro's planned assassination, Janerson Aparecido Mariano Gomes ("Nefo"), claimed that the PCC had created a division ("sintonia", or "syntony") responsible for high-secrecy and high-risk operations in 2014, called the Sintonia Restrita ("restricted syntony").
-Sintonia Restrita members would be trained by the Paraguayan People's Army and operate under direct orders from the PCC leadership, known as the Sintonia Geral Final ("general final syntony"), mainly in attacks against authorities including politicians and members of the Judiciary.
-The planned terror attacks sought to retaliate for the 2017 prohibition of intimate visits in federal penitentiaries, as well as Law 13,964/2019, proposed by Moro.
-Dubbed the "anticrime package", Law 13,964 modified 14 laws and hardened the Brazilian prison system, making it harder for PCC leaderships to command gangs from inside prisons.
-On 19 July, the PF also found rock blasting explosives in a house belonging to PCC members in Curitiba, to be used in an attack against Moro.
+Among the cellphones of the suspects that were seized during the operation, the Federal Police found pictures of residences belonging to Arthur Lira, President of the Chamber of Deputies and Rodrigo Pacheco, President of the Federal Senate.
+The suspected leader for Moro's planned assassination, Janerson Aparecido Mariano Gomes ("Nefo"), claimed that the PCC had created a division ("sintonia", or "syntony") responsible for high-secrecy and high-risk operations in 2014, called the Sintonia Restrita ("restricted syntony").
+Sintonia Restrita members would be trained by the Paraguayan People's Army (EPP) and operate under direct orders from the PCC leadership, known as the Sintonia Geral Final ("general final syntony"), mainly in attacks against authorities, including politicians and members of the Judiciary.

+The planned terror attacks sought to retaliate for the 2017 prohibition of intimate visits in federal penitentiaries, as well as Law 13,964/2019, proposed by Moro, dubbed the "anticrime package".
+Law 13,964 modified 14 laws and hardened the Brazilian prison system, making it harder for organized crime leaderships to issue orders from inside prisons.
+On 19 July, the Federal Police also found rock blasting explosives in a house belonging to PCC members in Curitiba, possibly planned to be used in an attack against Moro and his family.
+Another operation launched in 2024 by the Federal Police, known as Operation i-Fraud, exposed the use of AI tools which were allegedly used to spy on government authorities, such as Sergio Moro and Lincoln Gakiya, as well as members of the Judiciary, including those of the Supreme Federal Court.